mitre/caldera/README.md

 CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/).
 It is currently an active research project at MITRE.

 CALDERA works by attaching abilities to an adversary and running the adversary in an operation.
 Full documentation for this system can be found in [the wiki](https://github.com/mitre/caldera/wiki).
+Developer documentation can be found at https://caldera.readthedocs.io/en/latest/, as well as by clicking on the `Docs` tab within the C2 UI.

 ## Requirements

 * Python 3.6.1+
 * Google Chrome is our only supported/tested browser

 Additionally, this code (the C2 server) is intended to be run on Linux or MacOS.
 The agents - which connect to the C2 - can run on Windows, Linux and MacOS.

 ## Installation

 Start by cloning this repository recursively, passing the desired version/release in x.x.x format.
 This will pull all available [plugins](https://github.com/mitre/caldera/wiki/What-is-a-plugin).
 ```
 git clone https://github.com/mitre/caldera.git --recursive --branch x.x.x
 ```

 Next install the PIP requirements
 ```
 pip install -r requirements.txt
 ```
 > Instead of running the step above, you could run the [auto-installer.sh](https://github.com/mitre/caldera/wiki/Auto-install-script) script to automatically configure CALDERA in our recommended way.

 Finally, start the server
 ```